 The CIF, Central Section is committed to the exhibition of sportsmanlike and ethical behaviors in and around all athletic contests.
-All contests must be safe, courteous, fair, controlled and orderly for all athletes and fans alike.
+All contests must be safe, courteous, fair, controlled, and orderly for all athletes and fans alike.

-It is the intent of the CIF that violence, in any form, is not to be tolerated.
-In order to enforce this policy, the Central Section has established rules and regulation which set forth the manner of enforcement and of this policy and the penalties incurred when violation of the policy occurs.
-The rules and regulations shall focus upon the responsibility of the coach to teach and demand high standards of conduct and to enforce the rules and regulations set forth by CIF.
+The CIF intends that violence, in any form, is not to be tolerated.
+To enforce this policy, the Central Section has established rules and regulations that set forth the manner of enforcing this policy and the penalties incurred when a policy violation occurs.
+The rules and regulations shall focus upon the responsibility of the coach to teach and demand high standards of conduct and enforce the rules and regulations set forth by CIF.

-The Central Section requires the following Code of Ethics be issued each year and requires signing by student athletes.

-parent/guardian and coaches prior to participation as a guide to govern their behavior.
+The Central Section requires the following Code of Ethics be issued each year and requires signing by student-athletes, parent /guardians, and coaches before participation as a guide to governing their behavior.